laboon/ebook/text/20_requirements.md

 One way of determining what software to build is to determine the __requirements__ of the software.
 Requirements are statements specifying exactly what it is that a piece of software should do under certain conditions.
 This is more or less popular depending on the domain and the kind of software being developed.
 For example, when building software to monitor a nuclear reactor, there may be very specific and well-laid-out requirements.
 If you are working for a social media startup (hopefully not one with buying and selling, and you know, like hot dogs... for cats, because there is apparently competition), then your "requirements may be something your CEO scribbled on a napkin after one too many bottles of Bordeaux and one too few meetings with actual investors.

 Requirements ensure that the developers know what to build, and the testers know what to test.
+Note that there other methods of determining what software to build aside from traditional requirements; we will discuss a few of these later in the book.

 In our tire air pressure example in the chapter on testing basics, we had some relatively simple requirements, although we did not mention at the time that that is what they were.